 There are many different types of spiders in Michigan.
 Most of them are just web builders and house invaders.
-There are only two spiders in Michigan that are considered dangerous: the Brown Recluse the Northern Black Widow.
+A spider problem can be more than just phobia-inducing, as their droppings can stain siding, and webbing can create quite a visual nuisance.
+Despite this, there are only two spiders in Michigan that are considered dangerous: the Brown Recluse the Northern Black Widow.

-Spiders and their webs attack any type of unprotected structure.
+Spiders and their webs attack any unprotected structure.
 Do you come back to your cottage or cabin and have to walk through webbing to reach your door?
 Are you sweeping webbing off your screens so you can look out your windows?
 Do you have to wash the spider mess off your windows more than once a year?
-These problems are very common in wooded and heavily-scrubbed areas as well as waterfront properties.
-Spiders leave droppings, which will spot, and pit out wood, vinyl and painted siding.
+These problems are widespread in wooded and heavily-scrubbed areas as well as waterfront properties.
+Spiders leave droppings, which will spot and pit out wood, vinyl, and painted siding.
 A pest control application will prevent you from having to do these chores for the season.

-There are a variety of different species of spiders but the most common are the web building spiders.
+There are a variety of different species of spiders, but the most common is the web-building spiders.
 These spiders leave their webs and droppings on homes and siding.
-With time, they can do damage by causing web build up and staining, especially with vinyl siding.
-The only two poisonous spiders native to Michigan are the Brown Recluse and the Northern Black Widow, however these are not very prevalent and are rarely found in or around homes.
+With time, they can do damage by causing web build-up and staining, especially with vinyl siding.
+The only two poisonous spiders native to Michigan are the Brown Recluse and the Northern Black Widow; however these are not very prevalent and are rarely found in or around homes.

 Northern Black Widow

-The Northern Black Widow is shiny black in color and can be identified by with a red hour glass marking on the underside of the abdomen, which is incomplete or split in the middle.
+The Northern Black Widow is shiny black and can be identified by a red hourglass marking on the underside of the abdomen, which is incomplete or split in the middle.
 It can also have white stripes on the abdomen.
 This spider is timid and chooses to flee when disturbed, therefore rarely bites.
 If bitten pain is felt almost immediately and increases for 1 to 3 hours.
-There has only been a 1% mortality rate from being bitten.
+There have only been a 1% mortality rate from being bitten.

-Identification is key with spiders, and we always ask our customers to try and save specimen for the professional to identify and treat accordingly.
+Identification is critical with spiders, and we always ask our customers to try and save the specimen for the professional to identify and treat accordingly.